 - POSITIVE: A positive test result means the test DID find the virus that causes COVID-19 in the swab from your nose.
 You will be required to quarantine and should talk to your doctor about your test result.

 - NEGATIVE: A negative test result means the test DID NOT find the virus that causes COVID-19 in the swab from your nose.
 However, you could still be infected.
-The infection may be just starting and the amount of virus may be too little to detect by the BinaxNOW antigen test.
+The infection may be just starting and the amount of virus may be too little to detect by the Rapid COVID19 Antigen test.
 So:

 - If you have symptoms OR have been exposed to someone with COVID-19, you need to quarantine and get a PCR test as soon as possible.